 For those in relationship with the God of Israel, our Father in Heaven, idolatry – the “putting first” or worship of anything other than God Himself – is a form of adultery, a breaking of the covenant of love and commitment.
 When the foundational truths of the Covenant revealed in His Word are disregarded, so is moral self restraint.
 Man’s physical and intellectual strength and power are worshipped instead, which always results in excesses, violence and abuse.
 This can apply in the context of a family or community, or on a wider national and international scale.

-Genesis reminds us that faithfulness to God, and faithfulness to one another, means love, loyalty, and commitment to His revelation and vision as presented to us in His Word and demonstrated to us by Messiah Yeshua.
+Genesis reminds us that faithfulness to God, and faithfulness to one another, means love, loyalty, and commitment to His revelation and vision as presented to us in His Word.
 This faithfulness then results, as we see in the lives of the patriarchs Abraham, Isaac and Jacob, in our participation with God in His unfolding plan of Redemption for all mankind.